CF911: Lies, damned lies, and when memory problems not be at all what they seem, Part 1

 "Stop" the tail-chasing, "drop" into the pertinent logs directory in CF, and "roll" through them looking for an occurrence of "outofmemory".

-Let me be more explicit: the logs you want to look at for these outofmemory errors are NOT the ones you see in the CF Admin Log Files page.
+Let me be more explicit: the logs you want to look at for these outofmemory errors are NOT (necessarily) the ones you see in the CF Admin Log Files page.
 Those are the [cf]\logs directory (or are buried deep within an instance on Multiserver).

-(I will note that the way these -out.log files work, by default, is that they fill at 200k increments.
+(I will note that the way these -out.log files work, by default, in CF9 and before is that they fill at 200k increments.
 Yep, not 200mb, but 200kb!, and you may blow through dozens of them in a few minutes if things are going nuts.
 That size is configurable, but not through means you'd normally expect.
 See the blog entry I recently published, CF911: How to control the size of CF's -out.logs.)

 Separately, there are some other potentially important logs that may relate info concerning memory problems: what some call the "pid", "hotspot", or jvm abort logs.
 The filename is in a form like hs_err_pidnnnn.log, with some number in place of the n's.

 These logs are found in a very unexpected place (for logs): in the directory where CF stores the jvm.config.
 So on Standard/Server deployments, that's [cf]\runtime\bin.
 For Multiserver, that's [jrun]\bin.
-Look in there for any .log files.
-There is one log for each time that the jvm crashes due to certain kinds of problems.
-It could be a crash in the hotspot compiler, in hotspot compiled code, or in native code.
+(As of CF10, it's in the [cf10]\cfusion\bin, or the [cf10]\instance\bin for multiple instances.)

 If you're on *nix, I don't need to give you any more info on how to search the files.
 Just grep it and rip it. :-)

-I have blogged about a wonderful free alternative, called File Locator Lite.
+I have blogged about a wonderful free alternative, called FileLocator Lite.
 Use that instead.
 (If you have another tool or editor you favor, that's fine.
 No need to bring that up here.
 I recognize those other options in the other blog entry.)

-The beauty of FLL is that having installed it (which is fast, itself), if you right-click on the log directory (or any directory) and choose "File Locator Lite" from the menu, you can then just put the string outofmemory in the search box, and it will in a few moments show any files found in the lower left pane.
-Then, here's the real beauty over other tools, you don't need to double-click the files to open them.
-You just single-click each file, and in the right pane, it shows any lines that had the string that was searched.
+Then, here's the real beauty of this file search tool over others: to look inside the found file(s), you don't need to double-click the files to open them.
+Just single-click each file, and in the right pane it shows any lines in the found file which had the string that was searched.
 Brilliant, and again, a really fast way to find things.

 And you *do not* want to focus solely on the last error prior to the crash (or the slowdown, that made you want to restart CF).